-Related Post: Understand Four Types of Blow-In Insulation
+Related Post: Understanding the 4 Types of Blow-In Insulation

 What Is Blown-In Insulation?

 Blown-in insulation, also known as loose-fill insulation, comprises small pieces of cellulose blown into an attic, walls, or floor spaces using specialized equipment.
 The insulation settles to form a seamless layer that conforms to the shape of the area, creating a thermal barrier that helps to keep a building warmer in the winter and cooler in the summer.

 Blown-in insulation offers several advantages over other types of insulation.
 It is highly efficient and can significantly reduce energy bills.
 Additionally, because the insulation can be blown into difficult-to-reach spaces, it can provide more comprehensive coverage than other types of insulation.
 Made from non-combustible materials, blown-in insulation can also help slow the spread of flames in the event of a fire, giving occupants more time to evacuate safely.

 Blown-in insulation is also an eco-friendly option that is made from recycled materials.
 It can also be easily removed and recycled at the end of its life, reducing waste in landfills.
 Nu-Wool, the type of blow-in insulation we use at Valley Insulation, is made from recycled newspapers and is treated with borate, a fire retardant.

 Spray foam is an insulation made from polyurethane foam applied using a spray gun.
 It expands to fill any gaps, cracks, or voids and creates a continuous barrier.
 There are two types of spray foam insulation: open-cell and closed-cell.

 Spray foam insulation has many benefits, including superior insulation, air sealing, moisture barrier, and soundproofing properties.
 It can help reduce energy costs and increase the overall comfort of your home.
 Spray foam insulation is also more durable than other forms of insulation and can last for several decades.